alxstan22/openshiftflaskapp/README.md

 # OKD Flask App
+Learn how to use OKD, the community version of OpenShift, and how to launch the OKD clusters with Minishift.

+# GETTTING STARTED WITH OKD
+Set up the OpenShift environment using OKD, create your own web app in a text editor, and deploy your web app via OKD using GitHub.
+Objectives:
+•	Set Up the OKD Environment
+•	Create Your Own Web App
+•	Deploy Python App on OKD

+**Prerequisites**
+1. Homebrew
+If you do not have Homebrew installed, please go to terminal and run:

+/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"

+If this does not work, go to brew.sh and run the command in the box under Install Brew.

+2. GitHub Account
+GitHub is a FREE repository space to store code.
+In this document we are going to upload our application to GitHub and allow OKD to pull it from there in order to deploy it.

+3. Text Editor
+To create the web application, download a text editor.
+Atom or Sublime is recommended.

+## Set Up the OKD Environment
+OKD is the platform is where you will be creating and deploying applications.
+Install minishift and OpenShift CLI tools via Homebrew in the macOS terminal.
+Then, create an instance of Minishift to run the OKD cluster inside VirtualBox.
+Finally, you will set up your OKD credentials and log into the OKD web browser platform.

+Install VirtualBox Virtualization Environment
+1. Visit VirtualBox website at https://www.virtualbox.org/wiki/Downloads

+2. Under VirtualBox 6.1.4 platform packages, press OS X host to trigger download.
+Open and configure.
+*Note:  Your computer may be set to deny applications from the web, rendering VirtualBox unable to download.
+To allow VirtualBox to download on your computer, go to System Preferences > Security & Privacy > General.
+Press the golden lock at the very bottom of the page.
+Enter your password and you should physically see it unlock.
+Reopen the download and everything should go through.

+## Install Minishift and CLI tools
+Minishift launches a single-node OKD cluster inside a virtual machine.
+The OpenShift CLI (Command Line Interface) allows you to use oc commands too. (

+1. Install Minishift via Homebrew:
+**brew cask install minishift**

+To update the binary:
+**$ brew cask install --force minishift**

+2. Install OpenShift CLI via Homebrew:
+**$ brew install openshift-cli**

+Starting Minishift
+1. Create an instance of Minishift inside VirtualBox:
+$ minishift config set vm-driver virtualbox

+2. To start the minishift VM inside VirtualBox and spin up the OKD OpenShift cluster, run:
+$ minishift start

+To stop the cluster when you are done: $ minishift stop

+In the terminal you should see minishift booting up:

+*Note: If a minishift instance is already present in VirtualBox and you want to start a new one, you must run minishift delete, then run the minishift start again to replace it.
+This is NOT the same as stopping the minishift cluster, this is deleting it.

+Minishift sends its information to VirtalBox and you should see the minishift instance running in VirtualBox.

+Upon a successful minishift launch, the terminal will give you the URL to access the OKD console seen here:

+*Note: Finish Setup before visiting this OKD console URL

+3. On the very first boot of OKD, you should make a username and password to create a workspace.
+This workspace is where you can access and manage your cluster.
+Run the oc login command and follow these steps below:

+If prompted for a server name (rare), enter YOUR web console URL without the ‘/console’ at the end.

+*Note: You may be prompted to log in with these credentials while accessing OKD through the web browser console.
+If you forget them, you can run oc login again and create another set of credentials for a new empty workspace.
+Acting as administrator grants access to all OKD projects.
+To become admin, run: oc login -u system:admin

+4. Access the OKD console to start deploying apps, run:
+$ minishift console

+*Note: A secure browsing message will show in the browser if using the link.
+Just click ‘Advanced’ and click the link directly below to continue

+The OKD console should be in the browser!

+Now, log in with the credentials you just made and congrats!
+You can create a project or manage your cluster through this dashboard:

+KEEP IN MIND that you must start the minishift server ($ minishift start) in order to run and access the OKD console (minishift console)

 This implementation uses Minishift CLI tools and VirtualBox for OKD cluster and app deployment.

 ### Deployment with OKD